≡ Menu

 Ameritas Consumer Ratings:

-No company is perfect, but customer service is among the strengths of Ameritas.
-The company has been accredited by the Better Business Bureau since 1983, and currently boasts an A+ rating, BBB’s highest score.
+No company is perfect, but Ameritas’s strength is customer service.
+The Better Business Bureau has accredited Ameritas since 1983 and currently boasts an A+ rating, the agency’s highest score.

-Ameritas has also won awards within the industry for its customer service relating to claims handling.
-The call center in particular has received high marks.
+Ameritas has also won industry awards for its customer service in claims handling.
+The call center, in particular, has received high marks.

 Ameritas does not allow customers to purchase coverage directly through its website.
 Interested parties must work through company agents.
-For potential applicants, Ameritas’ website does provide a fairly simple means of obtaining quotes for term life insurance.
+However, Ameritas’s website provides a fairly simple means of obtaining quotes for term life insurance for potential applicants.
 Though a quote is only an estimate (not a firm offer), the estimate calculator is a useful tool for comparing rates between companies.

-Ameritas is not currently marketing any no exam term life insurance policies, which means most new applicants will need at least a limited medical exam.
+Ameritas is not currently marketing any no-exam term life insurance policies, which means most new applicants will need to undergo at least a limited medical exam.

 What Products Does Ameritas Offer?